Human Resources Excellence in Research

 HRS4R-process at Aalto University

-Since committed to complying with HRS4R-policies in 2012, Aalto University has gone through the different steps of the HRS4R-process: first internal audit with gap analysis and action plan, followed by interim assessment in 2015, and finally the award renewal in 2019.
+Since committed to complying with HRS4R-policies in 2012, Aalto University has gone through the different steps of the HRS4R-process: first internal audit with gap analysis and action plan in 2012, followed by interim assessment in 2015, and the first award renewal with site visit in 2019.
+In 2022/2023 it is time for the second award renewal (without site visit).
+We have submitted the internal assessment report at the end of December 2022.
+The main points of our internal assessment (strengths and weaknesses as well as action plan for the next strategic period 2022-2024) can be read in our HRS4R Strategy and Action Plan.

 Commitment to HRS4R-policies supports Aalto University in implementing its people strategy and achieving the goals set.
 Aalto University aims to offer its employees an inspiring working environment, challenging tasks, good working conditions and encouraging career systems.
 Aalto University implements effective people processes that support academic leadership and enable high-quality research and education.
 As an employer, Aalto University invest into staff well-being, competence development, and the creation of a well-functioning, multicultural community.